Yiliang County, Zhaotong

-Yiliang County (彝良县 (Yíliáng Xiàn)) is a county in the southeast of Yunnan Province, China, bordering the provinces of Sichuan to the northeast and Guizhou to the south.
+Yiliang County (彝良县 (Yíliáng Xiàn)) is a county in the northeast of Yunnan Province, China, bordering the provinces of Sichuan to the northeast and Guizhou to the south.
 It is under the administration of the prefecture-level city of Zhaotong.
 In 2020 the population was 631,538 including 14.27% ethnic minorities, most of them Miao (59,920) and Yi (28,406).

 It is the home county of general Luo Binghui (罗炳辉) and also known for the plant gastrodia elata.

+Geography

+Yiliang County borders Zhenxiong County and Weixin County to the east, Weining County and Hezhang County, Guizhou to the south, Zhaoyang District and Daguan County to the west, Yanjin County to the north and Junlian County, Sichuan to the northeast.